Honeybee-Cloud/ceph-host/README.md

-This repo contains code for deploying a HNYB Node VM on libvirt.
+This repo contains code for deploying a HNYB Node VM on libvirt or virtualbox.

 ## USAGE

-You will need a Linux system with libvirt and Vagrant installed along with some other utilities.
+You will need a Linux system with either libvirt or virtualbox and Vagrant installed along with some other utilities.

 On VM Host:

+Copy/Append the interfaces or 02-hnyb-libvirt-vm.yaml files depending on your distro.

+On Ubuntu do:
+`sudo cp 02-hnyb-libvirt-vm.yaml /etc/netplan/`
+`sudo netplan generate`
+`sudo netplan apply`

 `git clone https://github.com/Honeybee-Cloud/hnyb-host`
 `cd hnyb-host`
 `vagrant up`